leandroroser/prettyparser/README.md

 prettyparser is a library for parsing PDF/TXT and Python objects with text (str, list) using regular expressions.
-In case of PDF files, the package reads the content using pdfplumber and then performs a series of data manipulations to generate better output, removing boilerplate code to read the content.
-The package allows to customize the data processing steps.
+In case of PDF files, the package reads the content using pdfplumber and then performs a series of data manipulations to generate a higher quality output, removing the boilerplate code needed to read/write the content.
+A custom processing function using pdfplumber that takes a page and return a processed text is also allowed.
+Additional data processing steps can be customized with custom regular expressions.

 ## Installation